-The cardiopulmonary program provides care to all patients admitted secondary to cardiopulmonary dysfunction leading to limitations in functional capabilities.
-The population served ranges from young adult to elderly.
-These patients present post surgically or following an exacerbation of a chronic cardiopulmonary condition and require the level of care provided by an acute rehabilitation hospital.
+The Cardiopulmonary Rehabilitation Program provides care to all patients admitted secondary to cardiopulmonary dysfunction leading to limitations in functional capabilities.
+Patients present post surgically or following an exacerbation of a chronic cardiopulmonary condition and require the level of care provided by an acute rehabilitation hospital.
 Patients present with various levels of medical acuity which is diagnosis and/or exacerbation based.
 The patient must be medically stable to be able to be medically managed in the acute rehabilitation environment and to tolerate approximately 3 hours of therapy/day.
-Each cardiac and/or pulmonary patient will receive a minimum of 3 hours of therapy a day, 5 days per week, generally Monday through Friday, and a sixth day of therapy, generally Saturday, for 1-2 hours.
-Skilled therapy will be provided in a combination of physical therapy and occupational therapy and/or speech therapy if needed.

 The Cardiopulmonary Team is committed to ensuring that each individual’s needs are addressed by: